 The value of your investments can go down as well as up.
 Losses can exceed deposits on margin products.
 Complex products, including CFDs and FX, come with a high risk of losing money rapidly due to leverage.
 You should consider whether you understand how CFDs, FX or any of our other products work and whether you can afford to take the high risk of losing your money.
-71% of retail investor accounts lose money when trading CFDs/FX with Saxo.
+72% of retail investor accounts lose money when trading CFDs with this provider.

 Trade responsibly All trading carries risk.
 To help you understand the risks involved we have put together a series of Key Information Documents (KIDs) highlighting the risks and rewards related to each product.
 Read more

 This website can be accessed worldwide however the information on the website is related to Saxo Bank A/S and is not specific to any entity of Saxo Bank Group.
 All clients will directly engage with Saxo Bank A/S and all client agreements will be entered into with Saxo Bank A/S and thus governed by Danish Law.

 Apple, iPad and iPhone are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc.